AZURE-ARC-0/voxta-linux/README.md

 - Chat
   - The chat memory is only valid for the current connection.
 Once you exit or reconnect, the memory is lost.
 - NovelAI
-  - I did not implement token counting, so past a certain point you will get errors.
+  - I did not implement token counting for NovelAI, so past a certain point you will get errors.
 - There is a small freeze when loading audio, and a preloader.
 I didn't find a way to get rid of it.

 ## Improvements